wchance/fintechhw1/README.md

 ## **Results**
 <!-- What has been the business impact of this company so far? -->
-* There blockchain-based settlement services is being used by Credit Suisse, Société Générale, and Instinet.
+* There blockchain-based settlement services is being used by large banks like Credit Suisse, Société Générale, and Instinet.
 They are a major player in the stablecoin market.
 Paypal will use Paxos Crypto Brokerage API to integrate cryptocurreny into the Paypal digital wallet.

 <!-- What are some of the core metrics that companies in this domain use to measure success? -->
 * Comparing the stablecoin they use Market Capitalization, Market Dominance, and Trading Volume.